 DEVELOPMENT OF G2

-In order to test the engine, project RHEA will set up a test facility with a fluid supply system for the oxidizer as well as a data acquisition and control system to control the valves.
+To test the engine, project RHEA will set up a test facility with a fluid supply system for the oxidizer as well as a data acquisition and control system to control the valves.

-Contains a test bench on which the engine is mounted and the thrust generated by the engine can be measured.
+Contains a test bench on which the engine is mounted, and the thrust generated by the engine can be measured.